pzlabs-mirror/c-code-samples/README.md

     $ cmake --build build-reldeb --target install
     ```
     CMake will copy all the executable from the build directory to the install path.
-    By default, the install directory is called `install` and resides in the project root.
+    This project sets that the default install directory is called `install` and resides in the project root.
     This behavior can be changed by specifying `CMAKE_INSTALL_PREFIX` explicitly during configuration:
     ```bash
     $ cmake -B build-reldeb -D CMAKE_INSTALL_PREFIX=${MY_CUSTOM_INSTALL_PREFIX}